nethalo/backup-scripts/README.md

 ## MyDumper backup
 mydumper.sh
-Bash script used as a wraper of the [MyDumper](https://launchpad.net/mydumper "MyDumper") backup tool .
+Bash script used as a wraper of the [MyDumper](https://launchpad.net/mydumper "MyDumper") backup tool.
 Run this script as a daily cronjob

 ## Mysqldump backup
 mysqldump.sh
-Bash script used as a wraper of the classic mysqldump backup tool .
+Bash script used as a wraper of the classic mysqldump backup tool.
 Run this script as a daily cronjob